 The third step is to start using text messaging in your day-to-day communications with employees.
 This may involve scheduling regular updates and announcements via group texts, connecting with remote workers via one-on-one conversations, or using text messages to facilitate team collaboration and project management.

 Finally, the fourth step is to measure the effectiveness of your texting strategy and make any necessary adjustments based on feedback from your team.
-This may include analyzing metrics such as open rates, response times, or response rates to identify areas for improvement.
+This may include conducting an internal communications audit by analyzing metrics such as open rates, response times, or response rates to identify areas for improvement.

 With these steps in place, you can start using text messaging at work.
 This can improve communication and collaboration among your team members, boost productivity, and drive business success.

-Sending text messages to employees opens up a wide range of communication possibilities.
-This includes simple reminders and announcements to more complex tasks like project collaboration or employee feedback.
+Text messaging for employee communication opens up a wide range of engagement possibilities.
+This includes the ability to send simple reminders and announcements as well as completing more complex tasks like project collaboration or gathering employee feedback.

-Here are some of the most popular that you can start using today:
+Here are some of the most popular use cases for text message employee communications:

 - “Due to inclement weather, all employees will be working remotely today.
 Please follow the link below to join our team call.”